LocalBitcoins/lbcapi/README.md

     pip install lbcapi

-If you're running OS X you will first need to install pip using homebrew.
+If you're running OS X you may need to first install pip using homebrew.
+First, download and install Homebrew and then run the command

+    brew install python

 If you're running Windows pip will come built-in with the latest version of Python.